 Summary: A Bill was passed in North Carolina after the shooting of Congressman Scalise.
 Its key feature is that it would lower the concealed weapon age from 21 to 18.
 Also, perspective gun owners would not have to go through the current required eight hours of training.
 Opinion: This is a Second Amendment issue that I would rank number two in terms of societal impact.
 I feel this expansion of the Second Amendment, especially without training, is a threat to society because many 18 year-olds lack the responsibility and know how to be carrying concealed weapons.

 Summary: In this case 10 students had their Harvard acceptances rescinded because of obscene posts on Facebook.
-The students allegedly set up two group chats where text and memes that were racist, anti-Semitic, and made light of pedophilia were exchanged.
+The students allegedly set up two group chats where texts and memes that were racist, anti-Semitic, and made light of pedophilia were exchanged.
 Opinion: Of the three articles I would rank this last in terms of its impact on society.
 I feel this is neither an expansion nor contraction of the First Amendment, but rather a lesson in realizing that with freedoms come responsibility.
 If I made racist comments etc. at work I would expect to be fired.
 As a current Harvard student put it:"You have your First Amendment rights.
 But when you apply, you sign an honor code to be good and virtuous.
 Why would we want to have those people in our class?"